fbpixelPap Smear Test for Cervical Cancer Screening in Singapore | Thomson Medical

 • Abnormal results:

-• Don’t panic – this doesn’t always mean cancer.
+• Try not to worry – this doesn’t always mean cancer.
 Abnormal results indicate cell changes that need further investigation, such as additional tests or a referral to a gynaecologist for a colposcopy.

 • Your doctor will follow up with you and guide you through the next steps.